 An Electrical Installation Condition Report (EICR) can be issued when you have had a check carried out by an Approved Workshop.
 The Electrical Safety Council says it is recommended you have one of these tests carried out every 3 years.

-If there is a problem with your electrical system in your motorhome or something electrical that you are unsure of then our team of trained technicians at Travelworld Motorhomes dedicated service centre can help you with it.
+If there is a problem with your electrical system in your motorhome or something electrical that you are unsure of then our team of trained technicians at Erwin Hymer Centre Travelworld have a dedicated service centre can help you with it.